 When attaching or installing lighting, remember to use fasteners that won’t damage any lighting elements.
 With temporary lights, such as fairy string lights, it’s best to attach them using materials that won’t damage their protective coating, like plastic cable ties.

-Outdoor lighting can go almost anywhere you’d like (as long as there is access to a power source and the light fixture and lamp are properly rated for the level of exposure), so it’s important to narrow down your lighting options by thinking about the best way to capture the look you are aiming for and the tone you’re trying to set.
+Outdoor space lighting can go almost anywhere you’d like (as long as there is access to a power source and the light fixture and lamp are properly rated for the level of exposure), so it’s important to narrow down your lighting options by thinking about the best way to capture the look you are aiming for and the tone you’re trying to set.

 Consider how you currently use your outdoor space and what you would like to use it for going forward.
 Would you like to look out into your yard and see your radiant roses?
 Are you more interested in entertaining?
 Once you’ve determined the focus of your lighting, consider what’s already in place, what you have to work with, and figure out where you’ll need light.
 This chart can help you determine which areas to light: